connor-roberts/100-days-of-code/README.md

 For example, below, we assign the return value of `myFunction()` to `myPrintMessage`. `myPrintMessage` references the same object in memory as `printMessage()`.

 We can call `myPrintMessage()` because the return value of `myFunction()` doesn't just include the function.
-It also includes the lexically scoped variable, `message`, on which `myPrintMessage` depends.
+It returns a record containing the lexical scope of the anonymous function - i.e. the function `myPrintMessage` and the variable, `message`, on which it depends.

 ```javascript
 const myFunction = () => {